International and Advancement Division

 Office of the Deputy Vice-Chancellor

-The Office of the Deputy Vice-Chancellor (International and Advancement) is responsible for the overall vision, strategic direction and priorities of sector-leading internationalisation and advancement services in realising the University’s 2025 Vision.
+The Office of the Senior Deputy Vice-Chancellor (Global Engagement and Partnerships) is responsible for the overall vision, strategic direction and priorities of Global Engagement and Partnerships Division.

-The Deputy Vice-Chancellor (International and Advancement) Winnie Eley provides strategic leadership in alumni engagement, community and global engagement, institutional partnerships and reputation, student mobility and philanthropy across the university.
+The Senior Deputy Vice-Chancellor and Vice President (Global Engagement and Partnerships), Professor Kevin Hall, provides strategic leadership in alumni engagement, community and global engagement, strategic partnerships, international student and global mobility and philanthropy across the university.

 Office of Alumni and Philanthropy

 The Office of Alumni and Philanthropy (OAP) facilitates the engagement of partners across business, industry, community organisations and local government to connect with UON through a range of key strategic alumni and philanthropic programs.
-With a key focus on these areas, OAP is committed to delivering the lead strategies of the International and Advancement Division in achieving UON’s NeW Futures 2025 vision.
+With a key focus on these areas, OAP is committed to delivering the lead strategies of the Global Engagement and Partnerships Division.

 With over 130,000 alumni in over 120 countries across the globe, the UON alumni community includes graduates of the University, academic and professional staff and past and present members of the University Council.
 OAP offers a number of platforms and programs to foster meaningful engagement between this global alumni community and the institution, its partners, industry, government, and a range of community organisations and stakeholders.
 It celebrates the success of the diverse achievers of our alumni network and connects them to communities across the world; making sure their stories are heard and recognising not only their achievements but the many ways in which they encapsulate the University’s defining values.